nourayman427-dot/Food-mart-Analysis/README.md

 - Product & Market Basket Analysis
 - return pattern analysis

-Screenshots are available in the screenshots/ folder.
+Screenshots are available in the screenshots.

 ---